learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_Functions.md

 First, change the `AzureWebJobsStorage` property inside `local.settings.json` to the value of the connection string you copied when creating the Storage account.

-Now, open up a terminal and run `az login`.
+Now, open up a terminal and run `az login` in any directory.
 This will open a browser page and prompt you to sign in to your Azure account.
+You can check that authentication was successful by running `az account show`.
+Now Azure will allow us to deploy our local Azure Function to the cloud!

 `cd` into your project directory and run: